Patiromer

 Patiromer, sold under the brand name Veltassa, is a medication used to treat high blood potassium.
 It is taken by mouth.
-It works by binding potassium in the gut.
+It works by binding potassium in the GI tract.

 Common side effects include constipation, low blood magnesium, and abdominal pain.

 It was approved for medical use in the United States in October 2015, and in the European Union in July 2017.

 Medical uses

 Patiromer is used for the treatment of hyperkalemia, but not as an emergency treatment for life-threatening hyperkalemia, as it acts relatively slowly.
 Such a condition needs other kinds of treatment, for example calcium infusions, insulin plus glucose infusions, salbutamol inhalation, and hemodialysis.

 Typical reasons for hyperkalemia are chronic kidney disease and application of drugs that inhibit the renin–angiotensin–aldosterone system (RAAS) – e.g. ACE inhibitors, angiotensin II receptor antagonists, or potassium-sparing diuretics – or that interfere with kidney function in general, such as nonsteroidal anti-inflammatory drugs (NSAIDs).